H1ghBre4k3r/y-lang/README.md

 ### Mutablity

 Currently, Y only allows mutation of variables which are defined within the current scope (i.e., in the current block).
-You can still access variables defined in an outter scope (write-only):
+You can still access variables defined in an outer scope (write-only):

 ```why
 let foo := 42